Sara Gideon: 2020 U.S. Senate campaign

 On June 24, 2019, Gideon announced her candidacy in the 2020 Senate election to challenge incumbent Republican Susan Collins.
 In the first week of her campaign, she raised more than $1 million.
 Gideon ran against Betsy Sweet and Bre Kidman in the ranked-choice Democratic primary election.
 In the primary, Gideon received support from the mainstream of the Democratic Party, while Sweet and Kidman drew support from the party's insurgent progressive wing.
 Before the July 14 primary, Gideon was endorsed by the Democratic Senatorial Campaign Committee as well as labor unions and women's groups.
 Gideon led in primary election polling, and won the primary with roughly 70% of the vote.
 By the time of the primary election, she had raised $23 million.

-In 2019, the League of Conservation Voters Action Fund endorsed Gideon.
+The Bangor Daily News endorsed Gideon in the Democratic primary in June 2020.

 Following her Democratic primary win in June, Gideon received endorsements from NARAL, EMILY's List, Progressive Democrats of America, Brand New Congress, and Our Revolution.
 In August, former President Barack Obama endorsed Gideon.
 In 2020, the Human Rights Campaign (HRC), the country's largest LGBTQ rights advocacy organization, opposed the reelection of Susan Collins and instead endorsed Gideon.
 It was the first time that the HRC has opposed Collins, who has been seen as a key Republican vote on LGBTQ rights.

-The Bangor Daily News endorsed Gideon in the Democratic primary in June 2020.
+The hotly contested race became the most expensive in Maine history, with Collins spending $23 million and Gideon nearly $48 million.
+The race also had national implications, as defeating Collins was a key part of the Democrats' strategy to achieve a Senate majority.

-Despite consistently leading in the polls in the final months, Gideon ultimately lost the election by over 8% to Collins.
+Gideon ultimately lost the election by over 8% to Collins.
+Gideon was defeated despite leading Collins in nearly every public poll.

+Gideon underperformed winning Democratic presidential candidate Joe Biden by 10.6%.
+Her performance was the second-worst underperformance by a Democratic Senate candidate in the country.